Overview:

 [DigitalScope]

-• Striated border (composed of microvilli): What is the height of this border?
+- Striated (aka “brush”) border (composed of microvilli) on absorptive cells: What is the height of this border?

-• Terminal bars: What cell junctions are present here?
+- Terminal bars at the lateral junctions of the epithelial cells: What cell junctions are present here?

 UMiss_198_40x: Fallopian tube (oviduct isthmus), human H&E.